LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

    were all the result of our earlier sequence of commit+push operations.
 You can click on any of these folders to drill into the hierarchy of folders/files that have been pushed to Bitbucket (from your local repository).
-If you drill into the Hello example, you will eventually reach the folder containing your source code (for Hello.cs).
+If you drill into the Hello example, you will eventually reach the folder containing your source code (for hello.cs).
 Then you can look at it--through the web!
 When you do so, you'll see something like this.

    .. image:: images/lab-hg/HelloWorld.png